-To ensure the highest quality data, receivers were deployed during the day and train data were recorded at night when cultural and industrial noise was minimal to provide optimum signal-to-noise.
+To ensure the highest quality data, receivers were deployed during the day and train data were recorded at night when cultural and industrial noise was minimal to provide an optimum signal-to-noise ratio.
 Analysis of the previous seismic energy sources captured during passive recording at this site clearly indicated trains from a distance of 3 kilometers (km) or more away provided the best broad spectrum, low-frequency seismic energy (Miller, 2011).
 Because seismic energy with characteristics best suited for the purpose of this study may arrive when trains are at a distance greater than they can be detected by spotters, seismic records were recorded continuously during acquisition to ensure that optimum data was recorded.

-Data were acquired over the course on the night of May 28, 2015.
-Two seismic lines were deployed directly over well 2A and near well 4B, as well as a 2-D grid of receivers to monitor passive seismic energy (Figure 3).
+Data were acquired over the course of the night on May 28, 2015.
+Two seismic lines were deployed directly over well 2A and near well 4B (Figure 3).
 Seismic receivers were single GeoSpace GS11D 4.5 Hz geophones spaced at 3 m intervals.
 The seismic lines totaled approximately 0.5 km in length.
-The 2-D monitoring grid consisted of 144 receivers spaced at 5 m intervals and was configured to form four concentric expanding squares with 10, 30, 50, and 70 m sides.
+A 2-D grid of receivers to monitor passive seismic energy was deployed nearby.
+This monitoring grid consisted of 144 receivers spaced at 5 m intervals and was configured to form four concentric expanding squares with 10, 30, 50, and 70 m sides.
 Data were recorded during one night with a 300+ channel 24-bit Geometrics Geode distributed seismic system.
 Seismic records were 30 seconds (s) long with a 2 millisecond (ms) sampling interval.
 In total, 916 seismic records equivalent to 16.1 gigabytes (Gb) of data were recorded.